sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 +++

 Computers are incapable of representing arbitrary real numbers exactly.
-This is due to two insurmountable cardinality facts of real numbers:
+This is due to two intractable facts of real numbers:
 - Uncountably Infinite Quantity: There are an infinite number of real numbers.
-- Uncountably Infinite Precision: Some real numbers require infinite precision.
+- Uncountably Infinite Precision: Some (irrational) real numbers require infinite precision.

 Since computers use a finite number of bits, computer architects must settle on capturing a finite number of real numbers at a finite level of precision.
 Furthermore, since bit patterns are finite, a tradeoff must be made between the number of representable numbers and the level of precision.